getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 {:.config-key}
 ### `attach-stacktrace`

 When enabled, stack traces are automatically attached to all messages logged.
-Note that stack traces are always attached to exceptions but when this is set stack traces are also sent with messages.
+Stack traces are always attached to exceptions but when this is set stack traces are also sent with messages.
 This, for instance, means that stack traces appear next to all log messages.

 It's important to note that grouping in Sentry is different for events with stack traces and without.
 This means that you will get new groups as you enable or disable this flag for certain events.